jinbora0720/starter-academic2/content/project/spatial-confounding/index.md

 slides: ""
 ---

-* Tackle spatial confounding between covariates and spatial random effects in regression models for point-referenced data.
+* Alleviate spatial confounding between covariates and spatial random effects in models for point-referenced data.

-* Propose nearly orthogonal processes to alleviate spatial confounding and overcome known issues of restricted spatial regression models.
+* Propose a Bayesian approach whose primary objective is accurate estimation of the fixed effects in terms of bias and coverage, retaining all spatial signals in the data.